datastax/nodejs-driver/doc/features/cloud/README.md

-# Connecting to your DataStax Apollo database using a secure connection bundle
+# Connecting to your DataStax Astra database using a secure connection bundle

 ## Quickstart

-Use the `ClientOptions` property `cloud` to connect to your [DataStax Apollo database on Constellation] using your secure connection bundle (`secure-connect-DATABASE_NAME.zip`) and `credentials` property to provide your [CQL credentials].
+Use the `ClientOptions` property `cloud` to connect to your [DataStax Astra database][cloud] using your secure connection bundle (`secure-connect-DATABASE_NAME.zip`) and `credentials` property to provide your [CQL credentials].

-Here is an example of the minimum configuration needed to connect to your DataStax Apollo database using the secure connection bundle:
+Here is an example of the minimum configuration needed to connect to your DataStax Astra database using the secure connection bundle:

 ```javascript